Web Scraping in 2026: Why AI Extraction Beats CSS Selectors

 Start with 100 free requests.
 No credit card required.
 If it works for your use case, scale up.
 If not, you spent zero dollars finding out.

 Try it yourself.
-Extract data from any website in under 30 seconds.
+Turn one accessible public page into structured JSON in under 30 seconds.